zachvalenta/jvns.ca/source/_posts/2015-11-22-how-i-got-better-at-debugging.markdown

 **Know more things**

 This [TCP bug](http://jvns.ca/blog/2015/11/21/why-you-should-understand-a-little-about-tcp/) I talked about yesterday?
-I wouldn't have been able to fix that in my first job out of undergrad.
+I wouldn't have been able to fix that in my first job out of grad school.
 I just didn't understand enough about how computer networks work, or computers (I had an awesome math & theoretical CS degree and I did not learn anything about computers there.).
 And I didn't know strace.

 There's a service at work that sometimes takes a long time to respond because of JVM garbage collection pauses.
 If you don't know that a common source of latency issues on the JVM is garbage collection pauses (or worse, if you don't know that garbage collection pauses are even a thing that happen), then you're going to have a really bad day trying to figure that out.